 - The Simpsons

-- A xenomorph can be seen in the episode Imaginationland, among the evil fictional characters, where he kills off the mayor of Imaginationland.
+- South Park: A xenomorph can be seen in the TV movie "Imaginationland", among the evil fictional characters, where he kills off the mayor of Imaginationland.

 Tongue: Oh monster!